 And thus, you have mastered the art of simplified prospecting.
 No more hassles, no more struggles, all you need from one simple Chrome extension.

-So now that you know how to find prospects with ease-
+So now that you know how to find prospects and qualify them with ease-

 Mirror mirror on the wall, who prospects the smartest of them all?